timongll/UMAToken/README.md

 # UMA Synthetic 1inch tokens

-## Mint u1inch tokens using wETH as collateral.
-Short and long the tokens on UNiswap
+Mint u1inch tokens using wETH as collateral.
+Short and long the tokens on Uniswap

 ## Start App